Welcome to my Peru travel itinerary, 2 weeks filled with exploring Peru magical landscapes and culture.

 Rainy season and bad roads

-Arriving in peru is like falling into a dream, from the sky its mountains already give you an idea of the marvelous experience that awaits you
+Arriving in Peru is like falling into a dream, from the sky its mountains already give you an idea of the marvellous experience that awaits you.

 You can find yourself in this beautiful destination full of contrasts, wonderful landscapes, exquisite food and people with a heart full of love to share.

 One of the main recommendations, the care thanks to the changes in altitude.

 And then there I begin my journey, full of emotions and expectations ...
 Peru is waiting for me !

 Lima is a cosmopolitan city, with a very innovative and touristic environment, with great content in every corner.

 Upon arrival it can be a little difficult to find a line of cars and traffic from the airport exit that leaves much to think about as the rest of the city, however and after spending some time in the cab, you can understand why the influx of so many tourists to this destination, the mountains and the sea begin to meet and from there completely change the landscape, modern roads and high traffic takes place and you can only relax and enjoy so much beauty.

 My first stop, the emblematic Miraflor=-==- neighborhood, there you have many options for your stay, the best option for me was to rent Airbnb for a few days, my host, a local person since the moment I contacted her helped me with all my questions, recommended restaurants in the area and gave me a list of things to do.

 For this time of year the climate is very recommended, not too extreme, the humidity is bearable, so this made the days much easier.